NijelB/FlexibleTaikoController/README.md

 # FlexibleTaikoController
-A remake of LuiCats' ArduinoTaikoController that allows for way easier code modification.
+A remake of LuiCats' ArduinoTaikoController for making DIY tatacons.
 Originally this was just a fork, but so many things ended up changing that I deleted the fork and published it in its own repo.

 # List of changes: